slackapi/java-slack-sdk/docs/content/guides/app-home.md

 });
 ```

-It looks like as below in Kotlin.
+It looks like this in Kotlin.
 (New to Kotlin?
-[Getting Started in Kotlin](/guides/getting-started-with-bolt#getting-started-in-kotlin) may be helpful)
+[Getting Started in Kotlin](/guides/getting-started-with-bolt#getting-started-in-kotlin) may be helpful.)

 ```kotlin
 // static imports